Characters of the Metal Gear series: Gray Fox

 Gray Fox (グレイ・フォックス, Gurei Fokkusu) is a high-ranking agent of FOXHOUND, with the "Fox" codename being the highest distinction within the unit.

 He first appears in the MSX2 games, where his face portrait was modeled after actor Tom Berenger.
 In Metal Gear, he goes missing during a mission to Outer Heaven, with his last transmission being a cryptic message that reads "Metal Gear".
 After Solid Snake rescues him, he reveals the TX-55 Metal Gear's true nature.
 In Metal Gear 2: Solid Snake, he pilots the advanced Metal Gear D and confronts Snake while secretly assisting him as an anonymous informant.
-The game reveals that he left FOXHOUND and defected to Zanzibar Land and expands on his past as Frank Jaeger (フランク・イェーガー, Furanku Yēgā) who fell in love with Czech figure skater Gustava Heffner while in Calgary.
+The game reveals that he left FOXHOUND and defected to Zanzibar Land and expands on his past as Frank Jaeger (フランク・イェーガー, Furanku Yēgā) who fell in love with Czech figure skater Gustava Heffner while in Calgary for the 1988 Winter Olympics.
 Gustava unsuccessfully attempted to seek asylum with him in the United States and was subsequently stripped of her competition rights.
 Afterwards, Jaeger came to resent his superiors, while being unaware that Gustava joined the StB and was working in Zanzibar as a bodyguard for Dr. Kio Marv.
 During his and Snake's first direct encounter as enemies, he kills Gustava while piloting the Metal Gear; after Snake destroys the Metal Gear, he challenges him to a fistfight in a minefield and is seemingly killed.

 In Metal Gear Solid, Gray Fox returns as the original Cyborg Ninja (サイボーグ忍者, Saibōgu Ninja), having been grafted into a powered armor exoskeleton and armed with a high-frequency blade.
 According to Hideo Kojima, the Cyborg Ninja "was born from this Shin-chan's graffiti."
 During Liquid Snake's FOXHOUND revolt at Shadow Moses, Fox challenges Solid Snake to a fight, maiming Revolver Ocelot in the process, before disappearing in a violent rage.
 Throughout the game, he is the faceless contact "Deepthroat" who provides Snake cryptic advice through codec.
 Naomi Hunter reveals to Snake that she is his foster sister and that he is the Cyborg Ninja.
 After revealing to Snake that he killed Naomi's parents and became her foster brother out of remorse for his actions, Fox fights Metal Gear REX and its pilot Liquid, and destroys its radome with a prototype railgun.
 He is mortally wounded and is killed by REX after Snake refuses to kill him.